awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-run-and-manage-change-image.md

 1. From the drop\-down list, choose an image\.

-For a list of available SageMaker images, see [Available SageMaker Images](notebooks-available-images.md)\.
+For a list of available SageMaker images, see [Available Amazon SageMaker Images](notebooks-available-images.md)\.